-Normative document 1 is based on the earlier Keurhout Protocol for the Validation of LEgal origin Timber (KH-LET).
-When drafting the KH-LET Protocol 10 various organizations and persons from several backgrounds were consulted and provided input11.
-The present Standard stresses the relation between the Legal and Sustainable processes, takes into consideration work experiences of three years with the KH-LET Protocol and entails some adjustments to embed it with the other Keurhout Standards into one Keurhout Protocol, providing optimum connection, increasing transparency and avoiding duplications.
+Normative document 1 is based on the earlier versions of the Keurhout Protocol for the Validation of LEgal origin Timber (KH-LET) and the EU Timber Regulation (EUTR).
+The present Standard stresses the relation between the Legal and Sustainable processes, takes into consideration work experiences with the KH-LET Protocol, and is fully aligned with the EU Timber Regulation.

 An effective use of the Standard requires formal evidence for the assessment of LEgal origin Timber.
-The Standard's philosophy is that timber with a legal origin shall meet the requirement that it has been harvested in compliance with relevant rules and legislation related to legality of permits, and that protected zones and species, tree dimensions, volumes per hectare and customary cutting rights are respected.
+The Standard's philosophy is that timber with a legal origin shall meet the requirement that it has been harvested in compliance with relevant rules and legislation are respected related to (1) legal rights to harvest, (2) taxes and fees, (3) timber harvesting activities, (4) third parties' rights, and (5) trade and transport.
 Rules and legislation refers to laws, rules, sub-national legislation, and Governmental prescriptions in the country of origin, including laws and rules pertaining to international Treaties and Agreements ratified by the country or for which compliance is required under international law.
 Compliance with this Standard leads to recognition as "Keurhout-Legal - KH-Legal".
-Until the end of 2010 a temporary provision has been installed 12.
 Additional legal aspects, necessary for full legal compliance, have been integrated under Principle 1 of the KH-SFM Standard (normative document 2 of this Protocol).

 The Standard for LEgal origin Timber, shall be used in combination with other KH-standards.
-The combination of normative parts to be used for a specific assessment can be derived from the matrix table in chapter 1.
-In combination it serves as the basis for granting the Keurhout Quality Mark for Legal Timber and its logo to individual certificates (KH Protocol, Standards 1, 3 and 4) or Certification Systems (KH Protocol, Standards 1, 3, 4 and 5).
-Overall positively validated certificates or Certification Systems are admitted to the Keurhout Legal system.
+In combination it serves as the basis for granting the Keurhout Quality Mark for Legal Timber and its logo to Certification Systems (KH Protocol, Standards 1, 3, 4 and 5).
+Overall positively validated Certification Systems are admitted to the Keurhout Legal system.